MicrosoftDocs/dynamics-365-intelligent-order-management/transfer-order-in-iom.md

 ## View of **Transfer Order Products** within **Sales Order Products**

 A view of **Transfer orders** is available inside the **sales order product**  within a separate tab showing the list of Transfers for the order product along with the **shipping** and **receiving warehouse**.
-This would give visibility of incoming inventory for the assigned warehouse to the sales order product .
+This would give visibility of incoming inventory for the assigned warehouse to the sales order product.